About USC Gould

 Building upon USC Gould's longstanding tradition of legal service in the public interest, our public interest scholarships honor the commitment of our students who are dedicated to serving the public interest.
 The benefits of selection as a Public Interest Scholar include:

-- special merit-based scholarships
+- a merit-based scholarship

 - access to Public Interest Law certificate mentorship opportunities